gi-ts/base/packages/@gi-types/notify0/README.md

 TypeScript definitions for Notify.
 Generated from version 0.7.

-Generated with [gi.ts](https://gitlab.gnome.org/ewlsh/gi.ts) and tracked in [packages.gi.ts](https://gitlab.gnome.org/ewlsh/packages.gi.ts).
+Generated with [gi.ts](https://gitlab.gnome.org/ewlsh/gi.ts) and tracked in the [gi-ts Organization on GitHub](https://github.com/gi-ts).